was a V-Class destroyer ordered from Beardmore at Dalmuir, Glasgow and

 and I was in both the football and hockey teams.

-Around about Christmas, we had a change of commanding officer and the
+Around about Christmas, we had a change of commanding officer.
+Lt Cdr.
+Plumer who had

-commissioned the ship left and Lt Comdr. (full ahead both)
+commissioned the ship left and Lt Cdr. (full ahead both)

-officers were popular with the crew and certainly knew their
+officers were popular with the crew and knew their

-Both of our commanding officers were on the reserve prior to the war.
+jobs.
+Both our commanding officers were on the reserve prior to the war.